erikreedstrom/rails-logical-view/README.md

 > **What is a view, and why does it need context?**
 >
 > Rails defines a view as the markup being rendered.
 In many frameworks this is called the _Template_.
-> The code behind the template — _see what I did there .NET guys_? — is what is typically called the _View_;
+> The code behind the template is what is typically called the _View_;
 > however, we'll stick with Rails nomenclature.
 In Rails, this is known as the _ViewContext_.

 ### A Custom ViewContext